-Please note that in the above picture the interface reaches further in front of the dome apex, i.e. the whole dome is covered by the interface boundary.
+Please note, as this is an IB simulation, that in the above picture the interface reaches further in front of the dome apex, i.e. the whole dome is covered by the interface boundary.
 This must be the case, otherwise the surfaces would cross.
 Eventually the parameter Mesh.InterfaceOffset can be easily increased to ensure this doesn't happen.